griffin-school/intro-to-web-dev/angular_setup.md

 We will now transition our Reddit clone from a Rails app rendered on the server side to a Single Page App (SPA) rendered on the client side.

 Some of these instructions are intentionally incomplete because I want you to figure things out on your own.
 For instance, **Generate a new controller.
-I called mine `angular`**, if you don't remember how to generate a controlle rin rails, Google for it.
+I called mine `angular`**, if you don't remember how to generate a controller in rails, Google for it.

+## Angular transformation strategy
+Whenever you create angular code refer back to Codecademy Learn AngularJS.
+One strategy is to copy/paste existing code as a starting point.

+If you need to create a new angular route, look at the routing section.
+If you need to create a new directive, look at the directive section.

 ## Goal
 The goal to create two pages using angular: